Scientific: Citrus x paradisi

 Landscape Use: Residential fruit bearing tree, background, screen for mesic green landscape designs.

-Form & Character: Rounded, clean, formal
+Form & Character: Rounded, clean, formal.

-Seasonal color: Flowers in February, fruit ripen the following December.
+Seasonal Color: Flowers in February, fruit ripen the following December.

 Light: Full sun

 Propagation: Mostly grafted or budded onto regionally adapted rootstock.
+Rarely grown from seed or propagated by stem cutting.